 This is where more advanced accelerator programs like 500 Startups (who, unlike most accelerators, have an actual business model) have a massive advantage.
 With a specialized “Distribution” growth hacking team available to help their portfolio companies, they are able to complete teams, filling in notable skill gaps in marketing, user acquisition, and channel strategy.

 In addition, their “Distro” growth hacking team gets to hone their craft at a radically accelerated rate with the experience of working with literally hundreds of startups.
 So, sorry Y-Combinator, you’re awesome in many ways, but we know where we’d bet our money.

 - The team needs complete skill sets to go around the Build-Measure-Learn loop quickly

-- A complete team composition will change over time
+- A complete startup team composition will change over time

 - Geographic boundaries affect team needs in terms of sales, marketing, design, and language ability